savinnsk/savinnsk/README.md

 + College : Analysis and Develop Systems  4/5 loading....
 + Bootcamp LaunchBase : Loading...
 + English : C1

-Currently my main programmer language it's JS that I have been learning in LaunchBase with the teacher Maik Brito.
-I am looking to learn Python too because I want to have contact with I.A , Data science etc..
++ main language : Javascript
++ framework : Ionic

+#### I have trying hard to become be a professional programmer and i hope to get m goals